-22Indeed, the distributions of citations and numbers of publications are similar below the median, but the overall distributions have longer right tails.
+23Indeed, the distributions of citations and numbers of publications are similar below the median, but the overall distributions have longer right tails.

-$^{^{23}}$ While the vector of fixed effects is highly significant statistically, its inclusion changes none of the inferences about the impacts of the citations and publication measures on salary.
-The results are also qualitatively nearly identical if we replace the school fixed effects with the departmental rankings and ratings used in the previous section; and the correlation of ranking (rating) with average salary is 0.80 (0.84).
+24While the vector of fixed effects is highly significant statistically, its inclusion changes none of the inferences about the impacts of the citations and publication measures on salary.
+The results are also qualitatively nearly identical if we replace the school fixed effects with the departmental rankings, or the departmental ratings, used in the previous section; and the correlation of ranking (rating) with average salary is 0.80 (0.84).

-Unlike its impact on reputation, which for some of the proxies was positive, as in the results in the previous sub-section there is no significant additional effect of citations to the author's most-cited paper-indeed, it seems to have less of an effect on salary than citations to the scholar's other work.
 Moreover, unlike the results on direct measures of reputation, but like that on the probability of moving and the quality of the move, and as shown in some studies of academic salaries, Q has a positive and statistically significant effect on salary.
 The effect is moderate: Going from the 25th to the 75th (5th to the 95th) percentile of Q increases salary by 6 (10) percent), but it stands in sharp contrast to the results on reputation itself in this study.
+Estimates of these effects at the 25th, median and 75th percentiles (not presented) show that the effects are quite similar at different points of the distribution of salaries.

 One might be concerned that the results on salary arise simply because the sub-sample differs along quality dimensions from the overall sample.
-To examine this possibility, in Columns (4)-(6) of Table 9 we re-estimate the equations in Columns (6) of Table 3 and (3) and (7) of Table 4, here using only the sub-sample of public university faculty on whom we have salary data.24 The impacts of Q and q_1 on Fellow are smaller in absolute value in this sub-sample, but they are qualitatively not that different from those for the entire sample.
+To examine this possibility, in Columns (4)-(6) of Table 9 we re-estimate the equations in Columns (6) of Table 3 and (3) and (7) of Table 4, here using only the sub-sample of public university faculty on whom we have salary data.25 The impacts of Q and q1 on Fellow are smaller in absolute value in this sub-sample, but they are qualitatively not that different from those for the entire sample.
 The estimated impacts of the quality and quantity measures on departmental rankings and ratings are nearly identical in this sub-sample to those in the entire sample.
-Overall the results suggest that the effect of Q on the proxies for an individual's reputation is at the very least quite different from its effect on his/her salary.25
+Overall the results suggest that the effect of Q on an individual's salary is at the very least quite different from its effects on various proxies for his/her reputation.26

 Although some of their determinants are the same, clearly reputation does not translate directly to salary nor can they be equated (Moore et al, 2001).
 The contrast between the effects of Q in Column (3) and in Columns (4)-(6) thus poses an interesting conundrum: Why should universities pay off on something-the sheer volume of production-that, as our results demonstrate, does not raise and may even reduce an individual's reputation?
-There are two general categories of explanation for this
+There are two general categories of explanation for this remarkable difference: 1) The information available to those who determine salaries differs from that

-24We do not use Honored here, as only 5 of the 564 observations received an honor, while 63 are Fellows.
+25We do not use Honored here, as only 5 of the 564 observations received an honor, while 63 are Fellows.